Easy Bible Quiz about Bible Trivia and Bible Facts.

 b.
 Joseph of Arimathea.

 c.
-The family of his mother, Mary.
+The family of Jesus took His body at the insistence of His mother, Mary.

-He was a member of the Sanhedrin and a secret follower of Jesus.
+Joseph of Arimathea was a member of the Sanhedrin and a secret follower of Jesus.

 Nicodemus helped Joseph, who was also a secret follower of Jesus.